 Guidelines for Proper Trademark Use

-Never use a trademark as a noun: Always use a trademark as an adjective followed by an appropriate noun that describes the product.
+Never use a trademark alone or as a noun.
+Always use a trademark as an adjective, followed by an appropriate noun that defines the product or service.

 Never use a trademark in the possessive form.

 Correct: Possibilities are endless with the GeneChip® array.